robotter-ai/hummingbot-site/docs/exchanges/hydration.md

 !!! warning
 This connection interface is likely to change in future releases as we continue to improve the Gateway architecture.

-From inside the Hummingbot client, run `gateway connect hydration` in order to connect your wallet:
+From inside the Hummingbot client, run `gateway connect hydration/amm` in order to connect your wallet:

 ```
 Which chain do you want hydration to connect to? (polkadot) >>> polkadot
 Which network do you want hydration to connect to? (mainnet) >>> mainnet
-Enter your polkadot-mainnet private key >>>>
+Enter your polkadot-mainnet mnemonic >>>>
 ```

 If connection is successful: